mistenes/mikegyesulet-revive-2025/README.md

 > Tip: keep `npm run start` running when you need `/admin/news` or other admin screens to persist data during development.
 The Vite dev server proxies `/api` to `http://localhost:8080`, so the admin UI can talk to the API without changing URLs.

+> Build note: the project needs dev dependencies (including Vite) to run `npm run build`.
+The repo ships with `.npmrc` forcing `production=false` so `npm install` always pulls dev packages even if `NODE_ENV=production` is set.
+If you previously installed without dev deps, run `npm install --include=dev` to restore Vite before retrying the build.

 If your environment forces npm through a corporate proxy (for example, you see `E403` errors fetching packages), run the helper script that clears the proxy variables before installing:

 ```bash